robpdesign/robpdesign/README.md

 I'm an experience designer based in Sydney.
 I'm interested in design systems, design ops and simple, under-engineering.

-I'm currently working at Westpac Group as an Experience Design Leader to grow our financial capabilities.

 /robp.me </br>
-@robpignone on Twitter

 👊
 <!---